The logic of biological evolution rests on tautologies.

 I still don't think I've said anything yet.
 Just like 1=1.

-If a life form does not have systems in it which tend to, nay, which reliably, make it survive and reproduce in its environment, then it won't (H).
+If a life form does not have systems in it which tend to, nay, which reliably, make it survive and reproduce in its environment, then it won't (H) -- because survival over evolutionary time is an excellent proxy for this kind of reliability.
 Therefore effective survival and reproduction mechanisms are necessary for an organism and will be present in any evolved species (H).
 In general if a species has (a) evolved specialized anatomy for a function, it would seem to have (b) a reliable solution for that problem and to hold it (c) high on the priority list for the species to carry out that function.
-Thus air, food, and reproduction each have both (a) and (b) and (c).
+Thus air, food, and reproduction each have all three of (a) and (b) and (c).

 We are moving in the direction of what you, I, and humans all care about.